‘RHOC’ Star Tamra Judge’s Husband Eddie Is ‘Very Scared’ After Undergoing Fifth Heart Surgery

 Tamra Judge and Eddie Judge tied the knot in June 2013 and, as fans of The Real Housewives of Orange County will recall, they do so with cameras rolling for their wedding special, Tamra’s O.C.
 Wedding, which aired in September of that same year.

 When the new season of The Real Housewives of Orange County returns next month, fans will be seeing plenty of Tamra and her husband Eddie as they are also introduced to a couple of new housewives, including Gina Kirschenheiter and Emily Moore Simpson.
-As for the rest of the cast, Season 12 housewives Vicki Gunvalson, Shannon Beador, and Kelly Dodd are all returning after their co-stars, Meghan King Edmonds, Peggy Sulahian, and Lydia McLaughlin, announced that the 2017 season of the show would be their last months ago.
+As for the rest of the cast, Season 12 housewives Vicki Gunvalson, Shannon Beador, and Kelly Dodd are all returning after their co-stars, Meghan King Edmonds, Peggy Sulahian, and Lydia McLaughlin announced that the 2017 season of the show would be their last months ago.

 To see more of Tamra Judge, Eddie Judge, and their co-stars, don’t miss the upcoming premiere of The Real Housewives of Orange County Season 13 on Monday, July 16 at 9 p.m. on Bravo TV.